 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Serialised Victorian novel written by Wilkie Collins.
 Run from 1859 to 1860.Walter Hartright, a young drawing master from Victorian London, gets a job teaching art to two young women, half-sisters Marian Halcombe and Laura Fairlie, at Limmeridge house in Cumberland.
-He soon is tangled in a web of dastardly deeds involving an Arranged Marriage and a Mysterious Waif in the form of escaped mental patient Anne Catherick.The book is often considered the first Victorian sensation novel, and has been adapted into a play, several films and an Andrew Lloyd Webber musical.
+While on the road to the house he encounters a mysterious woman in white.
+He tries to help her, but she runs away.
+Upon arrival, he discovers that the Mysterious Waif is an escaped mental patient named Anne Catherick, and that Anne bears a striking resemblance to Laura Fairlie.
+Walter and Laura fall in love, but she has been promised in an Arranged Marriage to local nobleman Sir Percival Glyde.
+However, nothing is as it seems, and a dark conspiracy is being hatched.The book is often considered the first Victorian sensation novel.
+It has been adapted many times: a play, several films (at least five films just in the silent era, as well as a 1948 film from Warner Bros. ), two different BBC television adaptations, and an Andrew Lloyd Webber musical.

 Laura is an adorable lady and Walter and Marian love her so much, and she them.
 Then her soon-to-be husband appears, and let the torturing of readers begin.
 She suffers terribly in her unhappy marriage, and she's a part of very evil scheme.